Black Friday Code: DIGEST35

 • Heart failure

-Most of the original research on CoQ10 supplementation was done using ubiquinone, but more recent studies suggest a different form called ubiquinol is better absorbed.
+Most of the original research on CoQ10 supplementation was done using ubiquinone, but more recent studies suggest using ubiquinol may be a better option:

 Ubiquinol has a slightly different chemical structure from ubiquinone but is still a naturally occurring active form found in the body.
 In fact, CoQ10 shifts back and forth between ubiquinone and ubiquinol as part of its activity within the mitochondria in cells.